EMDR.

 EMDR therapy helps the brain process these memories, and allows normal healing to resume.
 The experience is still remembered, but the fight, flight, or freeze response from the original event is resolved.

-For an overview 0f the eight stages of EMDR and what to expect in sessions, see the FAQ page.
+For an overview on what to expect in sessions, see my FAQ page.

 Research.